CraftingTH/Snake-Deluxe/README.md

 ## Introduction

 Experience the timeless classic reimagined with **Snake Deluxe**, a sleek and customizable take on the iconic Snake game.
-Developed by **CraftingTH**, this version offers a range of settings and stylish pixel art.
+Developed by **me**, this version offers a range of settings and stylish pixel art.
 Tailor your gameplay by choosing from different modes, adjusting the speed, and selecting your preferred color scheme for the ultimate snake adventure.

 ## ✨ Key Features